-Compensation may be available to persons who have suffered a personal injury (physical and/or emotional) that is the result of negligence in a nursing home.
+Covid-19 compensation may be available to persons who have suffered a personal injury (physical and/or emotional) including infection by coronavirus that is the result of negligence in a nursing home.
 Not all acts of negligence will result in an award of compensation.
 The law varies State by State, however generally speaking, the severity of the breach and the nature, extent and severity of the injury are important factors in determining whether a person reaches various statutory thresholds entitling them to compensation.

 Nursing home residents are entitled to the same level of health care as any other Australian citizen.
-However, recent reports allege that some nursing homes are failing to provide appropriate medical treatment and nursing care.
+However, recent reports allege that some nursing homes are failing to provide appropriate medical treatment and nursing care in relation to coronavirus.

 Common examples of medical errors and negligence occurring in nursing homes include :-

 Medical professionals and nursing staff who attend to nursing home residents have a duty of care to ensure that a proper standard of treatment is provided.
 Medical incompetence resulting in a breach of duty of care may entitle the patient to claim COVID-19 compensation for negligence.

 Many of these injuries are preventable, and are often the result of inadequate supervision or attention from staff for residents who need assistance with feeding, personal care and mobility.
 Some injuries are the direct result of physical, sexual or emotional abuse inflicted by other residents or even staff.
 Injuries may also be suffered due to medication errors, diagnostic errors and inadequate medical treatment.